Fort Adams |

 (1799 - 1814, 1861 - 1865), Memphis ¤ National Archives MAP ¤ FORT WIKI

 Originally named Fort Pike.
 Replaced Fort Adams.
-Became the location of the Chickasaw Indian Agency from 1814 - 1818.
+Became part of the Federal "factory system" of Indian trading posts.
+Later became the location of the Chickasaw Indian Agency from 1814 - 1818.
 This fort was discontinued, but the site was used again by Confederate forces in the Civil War, and became the "Inner Keep" of the new Fort Pickering (see below).
 Site located about two miles south of Fort Barrancas/Adams at Ashburn-Coppock Park on South Riverside Drive.
 No remains.

 Civil War Defenses of Memphis